 On the flip side, if your neighbor’s tree falls on your home, it’s your home insurance company that will cover the claim … and you would be the one on the hook for your deductible.
-Basically, the rule goes that if it’s your house, it’s your insurance.
+Basically, where trees are concerned, if it’s your house, it’s your insurance.

 Now.
 There’s something else you need to know about trees.
 Let’s say that your neighbor informed you about a diseased tree that they fear will fall.
 They nag you about it multiple times because they want you to take it down.
-Even better, let’s say they have their warning in writing and stamped with the date (i.e. in an email.)
 But you put it off and never got around to it.
 The diseased tree falls onto the neighbor’s house, damaging their roof.
 If they can prove that you were aware that the tree was dangerous and did nothing about it, their insurance company can come after you to reimburse the neighbor for their deductible.
 Just a tidbit to be aware of, the moral of which is to have any diseased or hollow trees removed safely.
 And to have your yard and property checked for problem trees about once a year so you can get them taken care of.